close menu

 Eating Softer Foods

 Don't put your jaw and mouth under any extra strain for the first few days after your braces have been adjusted.
-Try to avoid hard-to-chew food items and stick to eating softer foods.
+Try to avoid hard-to-chew food items and stick to eating soft foods.
+It may also be easier to eat soft foods when your mouth is tender from wearing rubber bands.

 Orthodontic Wax